-The computer science option has excellent computing facilities ranging from high-performance workstations to multiprocessors and supercomputers.
-The Computing & Mathematical Sciences department maintains a large computer lab open to students and offers a large collection of software for a wide range of applications.
+The computer science department has excellent computing facilities ranging from high-performance workstations to multiprocessors and supercomputers.
+The department maintains a large computer lab open to students, and offers a large collection of software for a wide range of applications.
 The inventory of computers and graphics cards is frequently upgraded, and students have easy access to state-of-the-art equipment.
 The Institute libraries maintain a large collection of journals in computer science and related fields.